-Helen James grew up in a military family — her great great grandfather fought in the Civil War, her father in WWI, and her uncles in WWII.
+Helen James grew up in a military family — her great-great-grandfather fought in the Civil War, her father in WWI, and her uncles in WWII.
 So when she enlisted in 1952, she felt like she belonged.
-Shortly after, she realized something was wrong.
+Shortly after, she realized she was being watched.

 There’s an old sailors’ saying about the ocean at the southernmost part of the world — “below 40 degrees latitude, there is no law; below 50 degrees, there is no God.”
 The story of what happened when five British warships sailed around the very bottom of South America, at 56 degrees latitude.

 Today, the story of the woman running a Ponzi scheme before Charles Ponzi was even born.

 “What we ask jurors to do is to just absorb all this trauma and just to keep on absorbing it and not process it with anyone.
 Just hold it in and hold it in and hold it in.”
 A look at what happens during and after a trial – and how some courts are trying to help jurors.

 In 2008, Sven Berger was chosen to serve on the jury for a murder trial.
 He says the sentence that he and his fellow jurors handed down “felt like a mistake right away.”

 At 14, Elizabeth Coppin was sent to work at a laundry business in Cork, Ireland.
 When she arrived, she noticed bars on the windows.

 In 1948, a dead man was discovered on a beach in Australia.
 No one could identify him — until last year.

 Remembering the last surviving prosecutor from the Nuremberg trials.

 When Debra Miller woke up on October 8th, 1964, she was expecting to see a black Volkswagen in her family’s driveway.
 Instead, she saw a police car.
 “And I knew my father was dead.”